openconfig/gnmic/docs/user_guide/outputs/jetstream_output.md

 #### Using Existing Streams

-If a stream has already been created (e.g., by administrators or other applications), you can configure gnmic to use it without attempting to create it:
+If a stream has already been created (e.g., by administrators or other applications), you can configure gnmic to use it by omitting the `create-stream` configuration:

 ```yaml
 outputs: